Xtra PC Reviews 2021: Too good to be true?

 Extra RAM or hard disk space is not needed, either.
 The device’s OS runs smoothly with the current configuration of your old PC.
 It can transform your old computer without the need to replace any of its components.

 Your files are safe.
-Moreover, the Xtra PC download does not overwrite Windows.
-This means your files are safe in the hard drive, and they remain usable.
+Moreover, the download does not overwrite Windows.
+This means your files are safe on the hard drive, and they remain usable.
 You can still view and edit those photos, movies, and documents.

-Customisation.
-While the Linux-based OS in the device is standalone, it is open to customisation.
+Customization.
+While the Linux-based OS in the device is standalone, it is open to customization.
 You can install popular apps like Kindle, Chrome, and Skype, as well as other apps that you need.
 Linux has its own selection of apps, ranging from word processors to video editing.

 Can’t use Microsoft Office.
 Although you can’t use Microsoft Office in this USB, it is equipped with a counterpart called Open Office.
 Similarly, the Open Office suite has a word processor, spreadsheet editor, and presentation maker.
 This device even comes with Thunderbird, which is an open-source equivalent of Microsoft Outlook.